 Power Launch Philanthropy was founded through a series of experiments, iteration, collaboration - and kismet.

-Reimagined as a web series and fundraising event for women, the inaugural Charity Warriors Challenge was held in 2014, raising $300,000 for five nonprofits.
+Reimagined as a web series and fundraising event for women, the inaugural Charity Warriors Challenge was held in 2014, raising $300,000 for five organizations.

 Another local philanthropist, Saskia Epstein, was also convening nonprofit executive women.
 Years earlier, Saskia, and Project 351 founder, Carolyn Casey, had formed the Nonprofit Executive Women’s Forum, a monthly gathering of chief executives for networking and peer mentorship.

-It was a conversation among these women about isolation and professional development that inspired the creation of an innovation lab within Power Launch Group, the nonprofit consultancy Saskia founded in 2014.
+It was a conversation among these nonprofit executives that inspired the creation of an innovation lab within Power Launch Group, the consultancy Saskia founded in 2014.
 The lab’s first endeavors included two formative ideas; an executive boot camp, and start-up competition.

 In 2015, Mary and Christy set out to further expand the Charity Warriors Challenge.
-It was then that Mary, Christy, and Saskia were first introduced, on Twitter.
-Nancy Frates, Sally Taylor, and Saskia, were invited to lead a series of workshops on topics ranging from social media to board development.
-The second Charity Warriors Challenge concluded in early 2016, with $200,000 raised for five women-led nonprofits, over ten weeks.
+It was then that Mary, Christy, and Saskia were first introduced, via Twitter.
+Saskia, along with Nancy Frates and Sally Taylor were invited to lead a series of workshops on topics ranging from social media to board development.
+The second Charity Warriors Challenge concluded in early 2016, with $200,000 raised for five women-led nonprofits.

-Meanwhile, Power Launch incorporated as a nonprofit, with Philanthropy Massachusetts (formerly known as Associated Grant Makers) becoming its fiscal 501c3 sponsor.
+Meanwhile, Power Launch incorporated as a nonprofit, with Philanthropy Massachusetts (formerly known as Associated Grant Makers) becoming its fiscal sponsor.
 Planning for the first executive boot camp was underway when Saskia met Todd Dagres, who had envisioned a shark-tank style event for Boston’s nonprofits.
-Convinced they should work together, the two joined forces to pair the executive leadership program with a culminating pitch event.
+Convinced they should work together, the two joined forces to plan a culminating pitch event for the executive leadership program.
 The result was a six-week accelerator that engaged eleven social entrepreneurs, five of whom were awarded $150,000.
 Read about the original vision and subsequent Globe article.

-Interest from nonprofit and philanthropic leaders inspired the further development of these programs.
-The Charity Warriors Challenge was now imagined as a fundraising accelerator, with a series of weekly challenges, and companion workshops.
-Fourteen nonprofits participated in the 2017 ten-week program, with five finalists raising $300,000 in the last weeks and at a final celebration.
+Interest from nonprofit and philanthropic leaders alike inspired the further development of these programs.
+The Charity Warriors Challenge was reimagined as a fundraising accelerator, with a series of weekly challenges, and companion workshops.
+Fourteen nonprofits participated in the 2017 ten-week program, with five finalists raising $300,000 in the last weeks.
 A video series followed the nonprofit leaders as they progressed through the challenges.
 Watch an episode.

 On the heels of an exciting year, more lies ahead.
 The organization has adopted the name Power Launch Philanthropy to better reflect its refined mission of innovating and expanding charitable giving.
-In 2019, the reconstituted start-up accelerator will convene leaders of new philanthropic initiatives in a year-long fellowship program.
+In 2019, the reconstituted start-up accelerator will convene leaders of new philanthropic initiatives for fellowship and collaboration.
 We are also planning a Corporate Charity Challenge - to harness the fundraising power of Boston’s charitably-minded private sector.
 And, we continue to be excited about experimentation and collaboration.
 As a philanthropy innovation lab, it’s in our organizational DNA.
 We are growing our charitable fund to support innovators in our programs and alumni network, and are incubating several new giving initiatives.